franton/Remove-Users-From-Admin-JSS/README.md

 5) Test!

 This is a prototype at present and is made available for your use at your own risk.
-It's also meant to work in tandem with my Add-Users-To-Admin-JSS script.
+It's also meant to work in tandem with my Add-Users-as-Admin-JSS script, as it uses the same extension attribute.

 Please test on a non production environment!